Project Decorative Serger Bag

 The strips that are cut on the bias will be used to create a "swirly" shape.
 Set aside.

-Fuse Wonder Under to back of fabric.
+For the criss-cross strips, fuse Wonder Under to back of fabric.
 You do not need a lot of fabric for this technique.

 Remove paper backing from back of fabric and fuse strips in a pleasing manner to main fabric.
 Do not cover y our main fabric with too many strips as the strips are to be an accent.